jmahler/jmahler.github.io/_posts/2014-01-31-vw_door_latch.md

 						door closed, switch open</td></tr>
 </table>

-The switch across pins 7-8 is the one that fails.
+The switch across pins 7-8 which detects the door open/close position is the one that fails.
-Interestingly, it is the only switch that is exposed to the outside.
+Interestingly, as shown below, it is the only switch that is exposed to the outside.
-All others are enclosed in a moisture resistance enclosure.
+All the other switches are encased inside a moisture resistant enclosure.

 ![door_latch_switch]({{site.url}}/images/door_latch/door_latch_switch-x300.jpg)

-This document is a work in progress, check back for updates...
+## Diagnosis

+First it should be verified that none of the door open/close events produce the expected result.
+The dome light and puddle light never go on or always stay on.
+If it is a driver side door latch, the door chime never comes on or always stays on.
+Keep it mind that it is possible that the dome light, puddle light, and door chime are all faulty.
+Incorrectly diagnosing these faults as a door latch should be avoided.

+Once it has been determined that the door latch switch is most likely at fault the next step is to disassemble the door to gain access to the latch.
+As a final check the continuity between pins 7-8 on the door latch can be checked to verify the failure.

+## Repair

+To fix this problem, the door latch should be replaced.

+It may be possible to repair the latch by replacing the contact switch and/or re-flowing the solder joints inside the enclosure.
+But this option has not been explored.